microsoft/react-native-windows/vnext/docs/NativeModules.md

 # Native Modules and React Native Windows

-*Both this documentation and the underlying code is a work in progress.
-You can see the current state of working code here: [packages/microsoft-reactnative-sampleapps](../../packages/microsoft-reactnative-sampleapps)*
+>**This documentation and the underlying platform code is a work in progress.
+You can see the current state of working code here: [packages/microsoft-reactnative-sampleapps](../../packages/microsoft-reactnative-sampleapps)**

 Sometimes an app needs access to a platform API that React Native doesn't have a corresponding module for yet.
 Maybe you want to reuse some existing .NET code without having to reimplement it in JavaScript, or write some high performance, multi-threaded code for image processing, a database, or any number of advanced extensions.